 James Connell, 15th January 1920, 50 artist’s proofs in monochrome and 100 in colour

 Lady Caroline Lamb (1785-1828), only daughter of Frederick Ponsonby, the future 3rd Earl of Bessborough, and Henrietta Frances, 2nd daughter of the 1st Earl Spencer.
 She married Hon.
 William Lamb in June 1805, but died before he succeeded to the Viscountcy of Melbourne and becoming Prime Minister.
 In 1812 she had a well-publicized affair with Lord Byron.
 In 1816 her anonymously authored Gothic novel Glenarvon was published, and its scathing caricatures of prominent figures resulted in her being blackballed by society.
 She separated from her husband and thereafter her life was a downward spiral, suffering from dropsy (oedema), not helped by excessive use of alcohol and laudanum.
-Her husband, then Chief Secretary for Ireland, made a perilous crossing to be by her side when she died on 25 January 1828.
+Her husband, then Chief Secretary for Ireland, made a perilous crossing of the Irish Sea to be by her side when she died on 25 January 1828.

 An earlier version of this picture, which I have not yet seen, is referred to in an article ‘The Modern Revival’ in The Times, 14 June 1914, p.
 6b.